The Pirbright Institute Modern Slavery & Human Trafficking Statement for 2025-2026

 Due Diligence

-Ensure that template contracts produced by Pirbright include language to oblige compliance with modern slavery legislation (e.g.: The Parties shall and shall procure that persons associated with them who are working on the Project, comply with all applicable laws, statutes, regulations, and sanctions, including those relating to modern slavery and anti-bribery and anti- corruption (including but not limited to the Modern Slavery Act 2015 and the Bribery Act 2010).)
-The contract types to which this will be added include Collaboration agreements, Studentship Agreements, Subcontracts or Service Provision agreements, Consultancy agreements, Framework Agreements, Licence Agreements, Visitors Agreements and Funding Agreements where we provide funding to others.
-Update: Collaboration agreements with industry partners have been updated to include expectation of compliance with modern slavery legislation; wording to be rolled out to other types of agreement during 2024-2025.
+3.4 Ensure that that template contracts produced by Pirbright include the language already adopted for collaboration agreements with industry partners to oblige compliance with modern slavery legislation (e.g.: The Parties shall, and shall procure that persons associated with them who are working on the Project, comply with all applicable laws, statutes, regulations and sanctions, including those relating to modern slavery and anti-bribery and anti-corruption (including but not limited to the Modern Slavery Act 2015 and the Bribery Act 2010).)
+The contract types to which this will be added include Studentship Agreements, Subcontracts or Service Provision agreements, Consultancy agreements, Framework Agreements, Licence Agreements, Visitors Agreements and Funding Agreements where we provide funding to others.

-Check terms and conditions for the provision of products, reagents, services, and training to include a clause noting that we can refuse to provide those services to organisations or individuals that the Institute discovers are not compliant with the legislation or equivalent applicable legislation where the agreement is not governed by UK law.
+3.5 Terms and conditions for the provision of products, reagents, services, and training to include the clause already adopted for collaboration agreements with industry partners, noting that Pirbright can refuse to provide those services to organisations or individuals that the Institute discovers are not compliant with the legislation or equivalent applicable legislation where the agreement is not governed by UK law.
 The Pirbright Institute also reserves the right to immediately terminate any contract should it be found that the provider of products, reagents, services, and training is not compliant with the legislation.
-Update: Wording established for the Collaboration agreements as detailed above and will be rolled out into these agreements during 2024-2025.
+Furthermore, wording to this effect will be included on the relevant pages of the Institute’s outward-facing website.

-Conduct an analysis of our top fifty direct suppliers.
-Many of our suppliers are on Framework Agreements and have comprehensive policies related to modern slavery.
-As a first step towards gaining a better understanding of our suppliers, we will introduce new targeted spot checks across our supplier database, performing credit checks, checking delivery against contract and physical location checks to identify suppliers who are vulnerable and most at risk of employing forced labour or slavery.
-We will continue to conduct spot checks and onboard new suppliers to our exacting standards and will introduce metrics to measure our performance in this area.
-Update: A process has been established to undertake this analysis with forty-two suppliers successfully completed in the year with ongoing communication underway with the remaining eight suppliers.
+3.6 Conduct an analysis of our top one hundred direct suppliers (forty-two completed in 2023) and all new suppliers.
+Using the process established during 2023 we will continue targeted spot checks across our supplier database, performing credit checks, checking delivery against contract and physical location checks to identify suppliers who are vulnerable and most at risk of employing forced labour or slavery.
+We will introduce metrics to measure our performance in this area.

 4.2 Ensure all concerns of Modern Slavery & Human Trafficking raised through anonymous channel by any member of staff or student are acted upon in a timely manner.